-Recent court decisions resulted in a range of challenges to anti-discrimination initiatives in grantmaking by nonprofit organizations.
+Recent high profile court decisions energized a movement against diversity, equity, and inclusion (DEI) efforts, spurring activists to bring a range of challenges against DEI initiatives.
 The U.S. Supreme Court struck down race-based affirmative action in higher education in its 2023 Students for Fair Admissions (SFFA) decision.
-While SFFA addressed anti-discrimination efforts referred to as diversity, equity and inclusion (DEI) in education, many of the post-SFFA challenges have happened outside of the education context.
-In one such legal challenge, the U.S. Court of Appeals for the Eleventh Circuit (Eleventh Circuit) ruled against an organization operating a grant contest that awarded funds solely to Black women.
-These court cases indicate how Community Action Agencies (CAAs) can structure their grant-making efforts to maintain compliance with applicable anti-discrimination laws as they continue the work that supports their communities.
+While SFFA addressed DEI in education, many of the post-SFFA challenges have happened outside of that context.
+In one such legal challenge, the U.S. Court of Appeals for the Eleventh Circuit (Eleventh Circuit) ruled against an organization operating a grant contest that awarded grants solely to Black women.
+Although the legal DEI landscape is in flux, Community Action Agencies (CAAs) can act now to hopefully continue the work that supports their diverse communities.